ronpolonsky/language-model-from-scratch/README.md

 I wrote the byte-level BPE tokenizer, AdamW optimizer, and Transformer with Multi-Head Self-Attention, Pre-Norm blocks, and RoPE without PyTorch's module definitions (no nn.MultiheadAttention, no torch.optim.AdamW, no schedulers, no external tokenizers) - only using basic tensor ops and nn.Parameter inherited from nn.Module

-Both the tokenizer and the model are trained on TinyStories
+Both the tokenizer and the model are trained on TinyStories downloaded from Hugging Face: https://huggingface.co/datasets/roneneldan/TinyStories